 Amy Laithwaite was born in Vancouver, Canada.
 Her interest in the human body started early with a fervent passion for dance.
 She received her formative dance training at the Coquitlam School of Ballet, Vancouver’s Arts Umbrella, and the Royal Winnipeg Ballet.
 Amy then moved to Toronto to attend the National Ballet School.
 At the NBS Amy trained with such respected teachers as Glenn Gilmore, Mavis Staines, Deborah Bowes and Sorella Englund; and received her Cecchetti Associate Diploma and her three year Diploma from the NBS.
 Amy is an active member of the dance arts community in Vancouver.
 Amy discovered Fascial Stretch Therapy in 2012.
 As a Fascial Stretch Therapist (FST) Amy draws parallels from her work with dancers to her work with her stretch clients.
 In conjunction with the assisted stretching that forms the base of FST, Amy uses her lifetime of movement assessment to help her clients find their own balance point.
 Amy also studies and teaches techniques from renowned movement specialist Irene Dowd (currently on staff at Juilliard).
 These ‘Dowd Techniques’ help clients integrate the new range gained from FST.
 Both proprioceptively and practically new range of motion needs to be understood, strengthened and practiced in order to maintain it.
 Amy continues to develop her practice.
 Most recently she became certified in PR (Postural Repositioning).
 These techniques further re-enforce FST by helping clients to build strength and understanding in healthy movement pathways and positions.
 An FST session is comprised of three basic elements.
 First we will assess posture and movement, identifying restrictions.
 Next, clients indulge in some deep breathing and relaxation techniques while being moved through stretches designed to target their specific restrictions.
 Lastly, clients are carefully taught one or two simple ‘repositioning’ exercises to do at home, which will help re-enforce and progress our work on the table.
 A commonly asked question: Is it painful?
 No!
 Stretches are most effective when the body feels safe and comfortable.
 Experiencing pain excites the nervous system and puts you ‘on guard’.
 While some stretches definitely become intense, the level of sensation is kept respectfully within your comfort zone.
 FST feels fantastic.

+Dr. Kevin will be moving with the office to the new office, ALDERBROOK Health and Wellness Centre on Monday May 14/18.
 We are pleased to announce the addition of Dr. Kevin Henke to our caring team of practitioners.
 He will be available on Tuesdays, Thursdays and alternate Saturdays.
 Dr. Henke has done locums in our clinic in the past and was very well liked by our patients.
 Dr. Henke has a Bachelor of Science degree in Kinesiology from SFU and a Doctorate in Chiropractic from Texas Chiropractic College in 1995.
 He currently runs his own clinic in Agassiz where he can be reached on Monday, Wednesday, Friday and alternate Saturdays.
 After many years of practice Dr. Henke has trained in a variety of techniques and works with patients to deliver the most effective care possible.
 Whether you are interested in performing at your optimum potential or you have specific symptoms that need to be addressed, Dr. Henke will take the time to discuss your concerns.

 Dr. Marr was born in North Vancouver and moved to Walnut Grove when he was just six years old, where he attended both elementary school and high school.
 Dr. Marr completed Undergraduate and Chiropractic studies at Life University in Atlanta, Georgia, where he was also a member of the Life University Skating Eagles ice hockey team.
 In his spare time, Dr. Marr enjoys staying active and playing many different sports including ice hockey, slo-pitch softball, golf, and frisbee golf, as well as going camping and snowboarding.
 Dr. Marr has been a member of the Thunderbird Wellness team since 2009.
 He utilizes an array of different chiropractic techniques in his practice including manual adjusting, drop table, activator/instrument adjusting, flexion and distraction, muscular release techniques as well as class 4/hot laser.
 Dr. Marr continues to stay up-to-date with current studies and research and is regularly attending seminars to learn new techniques.
 Dr. Marr treats patients of all ages as well as a wide variety of conditions.
 Dr. Marr is currently active in the community where he is a member of the Walnut Grove Business Association and one of the team chiropractors for the Langley Rivermen.